ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW SEPTEMBER 12 2016
+A lot of optimized functions for working with 8,16 and 32-bit integer matrices.

+New samples added.

+Documentation updated.

 ### NEW SEPTEMBER 1 2016
 Image resizing and Gaussian Pyramid Decomposition are added with this function: